 Negative invisible hand

 In money economy mutual supply and demand create exchange ratios that are expressed in money prices which then give incentives to coordinate individual plans and thus coordinate production as if assisted by an invisible hand.
-Exchanges create a positive cycle of cooperation.
-In exploitation aggressive supply and resistive demand create extortion ratios which cannot be expressed in money prices.
-However, the market value of the loot/loss can be measured in prices and so too the losses caused by exploitative regulations.
+Exchanges create a virtuous cycle of cooperation.
+In exploitation aggressive supply and resistive demand create expropriation ratios which cannot be expressed in money prices.
+However, the market value of the loot/loss can be evaluated in prices.
 The victim can thus quite accurately estimate his losses.
-The exploitation ratios also create incentives but instead of a cycle of cooperation they lead to a cycle of regulation and escape attempts where the victim again and again tries to evade autistic, binary and triangular exploitation.
+The expropriation ratios and the value of the loot also create incentives but instead of a virtuous cycle of cooperation they lead to a cycle of regulation and escape attempts where the victim again and again tries to evade autistic, binary and triangular exploitation.
 When others learn of this exploitation they too decrease their cooperation with the aggressor who is deemed to be too dangerous and thus cooperation too risky.

 The same cycle of aggression and escape attempts

 Aggression always violates property rights but in practice it proceeds in several stages.
 It always starts with either an open attack like a robbery or a hidden attack like stealing.
 When the victim notices the attack he can either surrender immediately or start a war where he passively or actively opposes the attack.
 The war ends when the aggressor stops his attack or when the victim is defeated through flight, death or submission.

 Submission is indicated by a declaration of surrender or an equivalent symbolic action such as by rising one’s hand in the air during robbery or by ceasing to resist during rape.
 Submission then initiates a transfer phase where the control of victim’s property is transferred to the aggressor either temporarily like in rape or permanently like in robbery.
 The transfer phase is parasitic in nature and is called exploitation.